 Time Scales

 Short Term Medium Term Long Term

-Summary 2013-2018 2018-2023 2023-2030
+Summa ary 2013-2018 2018-2023 2023-2030

-an area where this is a really problem at the moment.
-Although given planned housing growth there will be a need for plan for additional school places.
-The delivery of free secondary schools has helped but there is still incapacity issues remained in this sub area.
-There will also be a need to increase primary school places over the plan period.
-The majority of the demand for new school places is being generated by the population living in existing housing.
-A detailed calculation of the likely places generated from new housing is summarised in section 5.1.3, the baseline in Appendix A and the calculation sheet in Appendix B. from 2013 to 2018.
+at the m planned need for places.
+The del has help issues muill als school populated A detair places gray summar baseling. a where this is a really problem moment.
+Although given d housing growth there will be a per plan for additional school divery of free secondary schools aped but there is still incapacity remained in this sub area.
+There is be a need to increase primary places over the plan period.
+Appendix of the demand for new places is being generated by the tion living in existing housing.
+The place is being generated by the tion living in existing housing.
+The place is being generated from new housing is arised in section 5.1.3, the place in Appendix A and the place in Appendix A and the place in Appendix B. from 2013 to 2018.
 Identify mechanisms to tackle predicted shortfall of secondary school places from 2016 onwards.
 Continued monitoring number of children in the area and capacity issues on a school by school basis.
 Close working between the CBMDC planning policy and Children's Services to consider impacts of the future Allocations DPD.
 Consider capacity of secondary schools and if any capacity improvements are needed. where new housing will be focused.

 Health

-Housing and economic growth factored into service delivery up to 2030 by the NHS Commissioning Board.
-The NHS is moving towards more community based care, which will result in less need for premises.
+factored ng and economic growth d into service delivery up to y the NHS Commissioning The NHS is moving towards more community based care, which will result in less need for premises.
 The Clinical Commissioning On-going maintenance and provision of health services linked to population growth and needs in Bradford District.
 On-going maintenance and provision of health services linked to population growth and needs in Bradford District.

 Time Scales

 Short Term Medium Term Long Term

 Summary 2013-2018 2018-2023 2023-2030

 Groups (CCGs) will commission the services needed for GPs and hospitals in Bradford.
 This sub area is covered by two CCGs and these groups will meet the health needs in the District.

-Emergency Service S
+Emergency Services S

 Current and planned provision sufficient to meet demands of potential growth.
 On-going review of emergency service provision to deliver efficiencies.
 Investigate opportunities for co-location of facilities and joint service delivery options.
 Review service delivery arrangements, reflecting on housing and economic growth through liaison with emergency service providers.
-Proactive approach to ensure growth plans are factored into emergency service plans and strategies for improving service delivery On-going delivery of emergency services with consideration of population growth and distribution.
+Proactive approach to ensure growth plans are factored into emergency service plans and strategies for improving service delivery Investigate further On-going delivery of emergency services with consideration of population growth and distribution.

-Investigate further